cengique/lectures-prog-data-analysis/content/chapter-vectors/_index.md

 where $N$ is the number of elements in $ \vec{x} $ and $ \mu $ is its mean.

 Submit [here](https://replit.com/join/iblvfxte-cengique)

+---

+### Make a Colab notebook with your solution

+- Work in groups as before
+- Log into [Google Colab](colab.research.google.com/) with any Google account
+- Create a new Python notebook
+- Write some text and code blocks to explain your standard deviation code
+- Compare your result to the output of `np.std(vector, ddof=1)` in your notebook
+- Share your link